 A. Jesus was falsely accused of treason.
-Which is why they put the charge against him above his head which read “This is the king of Jews”.
+This is why they put the charge against him above his head which read “This is the king of Jews”.

 B. These verses show that Jesus not only lived among sinners but he also died among sinners.

-C. Matthew says the outlaws also hurled insults on Jesus.
+C. Matthew says the outlaws also hurled insults at Jesus.
 Luke however says one of them repented and Jesus promised him a place in paradise.
+Why two outlaws?

-From Jesus’ conversation with the repentant outlaw, it becomes evident whoever confess his sin to God and repent can receive grace and be saved.
+From Jesus’ conversation with the repentant outlaw, it becomes evident whoever confesses his sin to God and repents can receive grace and be saved.

 B. The narratives of Jesus being mocked are filled with irony, while the mockery focuses on Jesus’ prophetic and kingly roles.